billthefarmer/editor/Charset.md

 ## Saving
 Files will be saved using the current character set.
 To change it, use the **Charset** item in the menu, which shows the current set.

-If you add accented characters or symbols to the text, make sure to check the current set before you save it.
+**Caution** &ndash; If you add accented characters or symbols to the text, make sure to check the current character set before you save it.

 ## Mode line
 The character set may be set to UFT-8 by using a mode line in the text.